Ficus brachypoda

-Ficus brachypoda is a tree in the family Moraceae native to northern Australia.
+Ficus brachypoda is a tree in the family Moraceae native to northern and central Australia and to Timor in the Lesser Sunda Islands.
 It is a banyan of the genus Ficus which contains around 750 species worldwide in warm climates, including the edible fig (Ficus carica).

 Ficus brachypoda is likely a species complex.
 A new species Ficus desertorum was split from the group.